flyingeinstein/nimble/README.md

 All these sensors, devices and controllers could be just devices (renamed to modules) and if we also implement ModuleSet class derived from a module it can organize config into a subset of config modules.
 Also means influx module could be inserted multiple times for multiple servers (but keeps the influx module simpler as a singleton).
 Root Http or Rest controller would parse a module/slot address into X:Y:Z:W, where each : identifies the next module ID, or finally the slot ID.
+* [done] rename Device/Devices to Module/ModuleSet
+* [done] move Module and related classes into Nimble namespace
 * get/set alias file should be moved to a config module
-* move root rest/http handler out into global object (ModuleSet::rest/http will then be relative to the set's base path url)
+* [done] move root rest/http handler out into new ModuleManager object (ModuleSet::rest/http will then be relative to the set's base path url)
 * write module/slot resolver function that takes a string and returns the ModuleSet, Module and (if present) the Slot number.
 * implement influx module